LeonSaal/LC-OCD-converter/README.md

 Tool for summarizing and previewing data from LC-OCD-UV by <http://www.doc-labor.de>.
 Raw data with filenames `<prefix>000000.dat` are summarized to a single file with `<prefix>` as columns.

-Optionally, the signals can be baseline-corrected (linear) and integrated between custon bounds.
+Optionally, the signals can be baseline-corrected (linear) and integrated between custom bounds.

 ## Installation
 With `conda` and `pip`: